 The Superhero Project Inc. is an amazing charity that’s only goal is to give hope.
 And I’m proud to be a part of that.

-I have 4 amazing children, all boys, ranging from 19 months to 12 years old (PUBERTY AHHH).
+I have 4 amazing children, all boys, ranging from 3 and a half to 14 years old.
 They keep me pretty busy and make my heart melt daily.
 They have taught me many lessons and helped shape me into the mom I want to be.
 My youngest, Dylan, is my NICU miracle.
 His Apgar score of ‘0’ made me realize that life is to not be taken lightly.
 He spent 27 days in the NICU and after being intubated and on a cooling bed he showed me just how resilient he is.
-He was released and has hearing loss in his right ear.
-Otherwise he is running around with his brothers showing them just how tough he is.
+He was released without any medical intervention needed however he has permanent hearing loss in his right ear.
+That doesn’t stop him from running around with his brothers showing them just how tough he is.
 He truly is our Miracle baby.

 Kelly and the Superhero Project has provided an amazing amount of love and support during our journey thus far.
 This foundation has allowed me and my family to raise awareness for HIE (Hypoxic Ischemic Encephalopathy), a type of brain damage that occurs when an infant’s brain doesn’t receive enough oxygen and blood.
-With the support of Kelly and her foundation we were able to raise enough money to get our Hospital a Cooling Bed.
+With the support of this amazing foundation we were able to raise enough money to get our Hospital a Cooling Bed & bilirubin blankets.

-I am excited to help and support other NICU families along their journey and show them that there is light at the end of the tunnel.
+I am so proud to be apart of this foundation and help and support other NICU families.
+This journey has lots of ups and downs but I want to be here to show these families that there is light at the end of the tunnel.

 My name is Amanda Duffy.
 I am a NICU mom, wife, and Registered Nurse.
 At 33 weeks I developed preeclampsia and was hospitalized.Our sweet little peanut, Ella came in with a bang a few days later at 34 weeks weighing only 3lbs 11oz.
 We are excitedly awaiting the arrival of Ella’s baby sister.